Jeadie/UQ-Winter-Research-Project-2017/README.md

 **Unused_Scripts**: A variety of scripts used in the development of the final model and metrics.

 ## Tutorial
-After Downloading, run `setup.m` script in the outermost directory.
+After downloading, run `setup.m` script in the outermost directory.

 Some Basic simulation usages:
 ```matlab